PLAYERUNKNOWN-Productions/go-wayback-user-support/README.md

 1. Verify participant eligibility.
 2. Distribute Steam keys for game access.
 3. Provide important resources such as our playtest survey and channels for sharing content during playtests.
+Note: During busy periods it can take a few minutes for our playtest Discord bot to give access to these channels.

 ### Who is eligible to participate?
 We have two requirements for playtest participants: